austinmm/WSU_CptS_487/ProjectVision.md

     * 75 Health
     * Projectiles: Straight Path (Lazers) - 8 pts Damage

-#### 3. More Grunts:
+#### Phase 3.
+More Grunts:
-* The first wave will render 15 Enemies; one Medium and one Hard enemy will be rendered at a time until none are left of each type.
+* The third phase will render 15 Enemies; one Medium and one Hard enemy will be rendered at a time until none are left of each type.
 * The Enemies will be...
     * Medium Enemy (5): 25 Health and 15pts Projectile Damage
     * Hard Enemy (10): 35 Health and 20pts Projectile Damage